Batrachotomus: Description

-Batrachotomus had a tall and narrow skull estimated at 40 to 50 cm in length.
-It had five pairs of fenestrae (skull openings), two pairs of which were for the eyes (called orbits) and the nostrils.
+Batrachotomus had a tall and narrow skull which possessed five pairs of fenestrae (skull openings), two pairs of which were for the eyes (called orbits) and the nostrils.
 Behind the orbits were two temporal fenestrae.
 These holes probably helped to reduce the weight of the skull and enabled the jaw to open more widely.
 As a typical archosaur, Batrachotomus had two antorbital fenestrae between the orbits and nostrils, and a fifth pair of small openings at the rear part of the lower jaw.

 The jaws contained sharp teeth which were compressed laterally and unequal in size and shape, and this variation of tooth shape is known as heterodonty.
 The teeth on the premaxillae (bones at the very tip of the upper jaw) were slender, unlike those of the maxillae (the main tooth-bearing bones in the upper jaw) which had a straight posterior edge.
 The upper jaw bore 30 teeth, with each premaxilla carrying about 4 teeth and each maxilla 11, while the lower jaw held 22 teeth.